AdamVig/dotfiles/README.md

 Settings, keybindings, and snippets for Visual Studio Code.
 #### `bin/`
 Various scripts, including `bootstrap`.
-#### `.bash_profile`
-Loads all other files.
-Executed for login shells.
 #### `.exports`
 Environment variables.
 #### `.zshrc`
 Configure Zsh.
-Loads `.bash_profile` in case it has not already been loaded.

 For machine-specific environment variables or shell configuration, create `~/.locals`.
-This file will be sourced by `.bash_profile`.
+This file will be sourced by `.zshrc`.